-The Colibri concept is based on multiple aperture non-imaging X-ray collectors similar to NICER but with cryogenically cooled transition edge detectors for high energy resolution and sensitivity.
-Colibrì aims to achieve an energy resolution finer than 1eV at 2 keV, and count rates up to 100kHz, in an energy range of 0.5-20 keV.
-The timing of Colibrì aims to be better than $1\mu$ s, a factor of fifty smaller than the light-crossing time of a 10 solar-mass black hole.
-The total effective area of Colibri is to be at least 2000 cm at 6.4 keV.
-Optics concepts are currently being investigated in order to increase the effective area, for example a single-bounce vs. double-bounce collector.
-A comparison of the effective area anticipated for Colibrì as compared to other X-ray instruments is shown on the right.
+Colibri the Instrument The Colibri concept is based on multiple aperture non-imaging X-ray collectors similar to NICER but with cryogenically cooled transition edge detectors for high energy resolution and sensitivity.
+Colibrì aims to achieve an energy resolution finer than 1eV at 2 keV, and count rates up to 100kHz, in an energy range of 0.5-10 keV.
+The timing of Colibri aims to be better than 1μ s, matching the innermost orbit period for a 10 solar-mass black hole.
+The total effective area of Colibrì is to be at least 2000 cm2 at 6.4 keV.
+Optics concepts are currently being investigated in order to increase the effective area, for example a single-bounce vs. doublebounce collector.
+A comparison of the effective area anticipated for Colibri as compared to other X-ray instruments is shown on the right.
+The transition-edge sensors (TESs) are to be developed with collaboration with the Stewart Blusson Quantum Matter Institute at the University of British Columbia.
 Test Case: Neutron Star Spectral Lines Recently the Hitomi satellite found evidence for weak and narrow absorption lines from the rotational-powered pulsar PSR J1833-1034 in the supernova remnant G21.5-0.9 at 4.2345 keV and 9.296 keV.
-The upper figure shows the line detected with Hitomi at 4.2345keV from PSR J1833-1034 (blue) compared to simulations for Colibrì for the same observing time with two mirror configurations: single-bounce collector (black) with three times the geometric area of NICER and double-bounce collector (red) with the same geometric area as NICER.
+The upper figure shows the line detected with Hitomi at 4.2345keV from PSR J1833-1034 (blue) compared to simulations for Colibri for the same observing time with two mirror configurations: single-bounce collector (black) with three times the geometric area of NICER and double-bounce collector (red) with the same geometric area as NICER.
 The lower figure is the comparison of the Hitomi detection of the line at 9.296keV to the same simulations using the two different mirror configurations of Colibri.
 Colibri will allow for the search of narrow spectral lines from a diversity of isolated and accretion powered pulsars, including nursing magnetars and XRBs.

-Black Hole Science The science objectives of Colibrì include the study of accretion disk physics and the effects of strong-field gravity around black holes, as well as probing the spacetime around black holes and putting constraints on different theories of gravity. - 2.1 m → One of the most subtle consequences of GR is the "nohair" theorem, for which black holes can be fully characterized by their mass, angular momentum and charge.
+Black Hole Science The science objectives of Colibri include the study of accretion disk physics and the effects of strong-field gravity around black holes, as well as probing the spacetime around black holes and putting constraints on different theories of gravity.
+One of the most subtle consequences of GR is the "nohair" theorem, for which black holes can be fully characterized by their mass, angular momentum and charge.
 The only way to test this theorem is to probe the spacetime very close to the hole.
-Fortunately, the X-ray emission of accreting black holes carries information about the inner region of the accretion disk, within a few gravitational radii from the hole, encoded in the fast variability of its spectrum.
-In particular, the emission from the accretion flow very close to accreting compact objects presents highprecision diagnostics of their spacetime, including reverberation mapping and quasi-periodic oscillations.
-Furthermore, variability in the X-ray emission from accreting compact objects also carries information on the accretion processes themselves.
-Reverberation Mapping In both neutron stars and black holes, X-ray emission from outside the disk (coming from the neutron star's surface or from a glowing corona above the black hole) can be reflected by the disk into our line of sight.
-By correlating the primary emission with the reflected one we can map the accretion disk: as more distant regions of the accretion disk will be illuminated in subsequent times, photons of different energy will present different time delays.
-The combination of high sensitivity and high timing resolution of Colibrì will enable the detection of reverberation lags for neutron star binaries.
+Fortunately, the close to accreting compact objects presents highprecision diagnostics of their spacetime, including reverberation mapping and quasi-periodic oscillations. - High throughput: count rates up to 100 kHz - Timing resolution: better than 1 μ s, matching the innermost orbit period for a 10 solar-mass black hole The neutron star science objectives are the study of accreting and isolated neutron stars to understand the physics of accretion onto the surface and measure properties such as mass, radius and atmospheric composition.
+The high sensitivity and high-timing resolution of Colibri will allow for detection of reverberation lags in neutron star binaries.
+Spectral line observations would measure the atmosphere composition and the ratio of M/R. Measurement of the width of the spectral line of a pulsar with known spin period, as in the case of the 61.9 ms PSR (See Test Case Box).